k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: use-after-free in mintrap() LANDMINE case
 - Fix: use-after-free in m_initweap() mk_artifact() call
 - Fix: use-after-free in precheck() when object destroyed but returns 0
+- Fix: use-after-free in unpunish() when ball over open air